octokit/octokit.rb/README.md

 [releases]: https://github.com/octokit/octokit.rb/releases

 ## Making Repeating Requests
-Sometimes one might need to poll for progress or retry a request on failure.
-For these circumstances we designed [Octopoller](https://github.com/octokit/octopoller.rb), a micro gem perfect for making repeating requests.
+In most cases it would be best to use a [webhooks](https://developer.github.com/webhooks/), but sometimes webhooks don't provide all of the information needed.
+In those cases where one might need to poll for progress or retry a request on failure, we designed [Octopoller](https://github.com/octokit/octopoller.rb).
+Octopoller is a micro gem perfect for making repeating requests.

 ```ruby
 Octopoller.poll(timeout: 15.seconds) do